First things first, you need a BlazeMeter account. If you don't have one, set one up now - its free!

 - Mock Services - A mock service is a "stand-in" or substitute for a real live service that can be very useful for testing purposes.
 This feature allows you to test even when you don't have access to a full test environment.

-- API Monitoring - This feature, the result of merging BlazeMeter with Runscope, allows you to monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API via API tests.
+- API Monitoring (formerly Runscope) - Allows you to monitor public, private, and third-party APIs in seconds, as well as evaluate the uptime, performance and correctness of an API via API tests.

 - Home - Return to the main home page (the default view when you first login).